klueless-project-management/project-management/517-match-ICT-needs-with-the-strategic-direction-of-the-organisation/assessment-assessment-1of3-tough-trailers-part2.md

 1. Modernise our IT systems
    - Create online sales and marketing systems (via website)
-   - Systems automation for training and legislative requirements
+   - Staff training, development and compliance.
    - Product/catalogue management system
    - Virtual tools for designers and bespoke customizations.
    - eCommerce portal to self direct to customers
    - VR Goggles in showrooms to view trailer concepts.
+   - Sales and communication tools (faster quote, better followup)
 2. Modular Component Manufacturing
+   - Increase production capacity
    - Upgrade the existing process of prefab manufacturing to modular manufacturing
    - Support a range of trailer bases, industry specific components and generalized accessories
      - This is to lesson the cumbersome individual customizations that we currently do.
      - [Reference: Examples](https://www.modularcomponents.com.au/)
    - Volume produce modular components, and/or
-   - 3D printed components for just in time turn around or component R&D
+   - In-line 3D facility to print components for just in time turn around and/or component prototypes
    - Integrate IT in this process
      - Brochures / Catalogues
      - Inventory Management